Laser incident and accident data sources

 Probably the single database containing the largest number and greatest variety of laser incidents and accidents is the one maintained by Rockwell Laser Industries.
 It is the first one listed below.

 Definitions: incident vs. accidentHere is a general definition of the difference between an "incident" and an "accident":

 • An incident is an event which potentially could have caused personal injury or property damage, but did not.

 • An accident is an event which caused personal injury or property damage.

-Each database listed below may have its own definitions.
+In addition, each database listed below may have its own definitions.

-Also, some sources include accidents as part of incidents (e.g., an accident is a serious incident), while other sources keep these separate for statistical purposes.
+Some sources include accidents as part of incidents (e.g., an accident is a serious incident), while other sources keep these separate for statistical purposes.
 So be aware that some "incident" counts may include accidents, while others may not.

 For ease of discussion in the information below, we will use "incidents" generically to include both incidents and accidents.